-We've all got dreams and goals, but Rodney Smith Jr., the founder of Raising Men Lawn Care Service has an especially unique and inspiring one.
-The Huntsville, Alabama native set out to mow lawns for veterans in all 50 states and, after months of mowing lawns, he's done it.
+We all have dreams and goals, but Rodney Smith Jr., the founder of Raising Men Lawn Care Service, has an especially unique and inspiring one.
+The Huntsville, Alabama native set out to mow lawns for veterans in all 50 states and, last summer, after months of mowing lawns, he accomplished his goal.
 He's helped out an American hero in every single state, serving veterans ranging from World War II to Vietnam and present day with his lawnmower in every corner of the United States.

 Even before Smith set out to mow lawns for veterans in every state, his business, Raising Men Lawn Care Service, was doing God's work.
 The business provides community service in the form of free lawn care for the elderly, disabled, single moms and veterans.